All program participants receive health services, referrals and transportation to local service providers for medical, vision and dental needs.

 The National Healthcare for the Homeless Council (NHCHC) reports that “there is ample evidence that homeless people experience higher rates of serious health problems than do people with stable housing, that they have more limited access to appropriate health services, that they tend to use the costliest services to meet their healthcare needs, and that they are frequently unable to adhere to treatment even when they are able to access health services.”

-Research shows that homeless patients who participate in medical respite programs are 50 percent less likely to be readmitted to a hospital at three months and twelve months post-hospital discharge.
+Research shows that homeless patients who participate in respite and recovery programs are 50 percent less likely to be readmitted to a hospital at three months and twelve months post-hospital discharge.
 Avoiding costly discharge delays as well as reducing hospital readmissions generates significant savings for hospitals and communities.

 For questions on the program, please contact Chris McGathy @ firstname.lastname@example.org.